 This curriculum unit includes tested and proven materials for teaching Animal Dreams to high school students.
 We have developed it to offer teachers an introduction to the work of Barbara Kingsolver, a modern writer born in Kentucky and now living in Tucson.
 We have taught it to juniors and seniors with equal success.
-Our students like it for its current appeal and have made some interesting observations about it on page 16.
+Our students like it for its current appeal and have made some interesting observations about it.

 Animal Dreams is an easy novel to read, and you can assign it in one of several ways.
 Some teachers give it as homework to be finished by a specific date; others have students read it by chapters; still others read it aloud with less able groups.
 All of these approaches work.
 You will notice that the sample time line suggests a five-week unit.
 This is the format we often use with the novel, but we have done it in a variety of other sequences.
 We hope that these materials will make the teacher's job easier and more productive.